 Can You See What I See?
 On a Scary Scary Night by Walter Wick

-The author of the wildly popular I Spy series happens to have some Halloween books too, including this one, set in and around a hilltop castle.
+The author of the wildly popular I Spy series happens to have some Halloween books for kids too, including this one, set in and around a hilltop castle.
 Each two-page spread features stunning, vivid illustrations, along with Wick’s signature and addictive search-and-solve picture puzzles.
 The book takes its inspiration from the classic folktale In a Dark, Dark Wood.
 Children will love playing these Halloween party games.

 Frankenstein Takes the Cake by Adam Rex

 Who says Halloween books can’t be funny?
-The cover line of this super fun book says it all: Frankenstein Takes the Cake Which is Full of Funny Stuff Like Rotting Heads and Giant Gorillas and Zombies Dressed as Little Girls and Edgar Allan Poe.
+The cover line of this super-fun book says it all: Frankenstein Takes the Cake Which is Full of Funny Stuff Like Rotting Heads and Giant Gorillas and Zombies Dressed as Little Girls and Edgar Allan Poe.
 The Book, We Mean—Not the Cake.
 Using clever cartoons, poems, advertisements, postcards, announcements, and even the blog of a headless horseman, Adam Rex shows, both creatively and hilariously, that monsters are a lot like you and me.
 Want to explore Halloween in the real world?
 These theme parks have the spookiest Halloween celebrations.

 Tucker’s Spooky Halloween by Leslie McGuirk